jhower786/imathas_web_guide/index.md

     </li>
     <li class="accordion-navigation"><a class="accordion-link" href="#panel-1-3" aria-expanded="false">Connecting your Live Poll course to Canvas</a>
         <div class="content" id="panel-1-3">
-          You will need to install two different links in Canvas in order to get Live Poll up and running. <br>
+          You will need to install two different links in Canvas in order to get Live Poll up and running. <br> <br>
          <ol Type="1">
-          Step 1: First you will need to set up the actual Live Poll. <br>
+          Step 1: First you will need to set up the actual Live Poll: <br>
          <li>	Go to your course in Canvas and click on "Modules" on the left <br> </li>
          <li> Find the Module marked “Student Resources" and click the arrow to expand it. <br> </li>
          <li> Click on the + sign <br> </li>